Change is an inevitable part of our life; as they say. And everything that has to improve requires change.

 Drinking enough water is linked to weight loss and calorie consumption management.
-Studies reveal that drinking water before meals makes you fuller and reduce your calorie intake and manage appetite.
+Studies reveal that drinking water before meals makes you fuller and reduces your calorie intake and manages your appetite.
 It is advisable to drink 8 cups of water every day

 Do not replace water with and avoid sugar-containing beverages.
 Make these healthy changes to stay fit.

 4. The Two-Bite Rule

 Whenever food cravings hit you hard, the only way you can fulfil your satiety needs as well as manage to be healthy is to adopt this two-bite rule.
 This works for those who are strictly driven to hardcore dieting and forbid certain foods to manage weight.

 Try eating two bites of your favourite food, remember about the slow pace to savour its flavour.
 Your two bites should be to say “hello” and “goodbye” to it.

 5. One Activating Meal In A Day